nod-ai/SHARK-TestSuite/e2eshark/README.md

 3. cd pytorch/operators/maxpool_2d_large
 4. cp -pr pytorch/operators/conv2d/model.py .
 5. modify model.py
-6. You can run 'python ./model.py' to see input and output values printed to test
+6. You can run 'python ./model.py' to see input and output values

 Once your model.py is ready, you can go to root of the e2eshark test directory and run test as below
    ```